Azure Virtual Machine for Machine Learning

 Left rest of the details as it is.
 Click on Review + Create button.

+Step #4: Validation and Creation of the Virtual Machine: After clicking on Review + Create button, Azure will validate the settings and will return error if found.
 Virtual Machines can be expensive.
 Microsoft charges hourly for the Virtual Machine.
 To save the cost, you can shut down the machine when you are not using it.

 Click on Create and wait for some time, your Virtual Machine will be created.
 Now we will connect to it using RDP.

 Step #5: Connecting to the Virtual Machine: After Virtual Machine is ready, click on Go To Resource button.

 Click on Connect button and download RDP file from the right panel.

 Open the RDP file and fill in the credentials to login.